TrellixVulnTeam/swahilipython_SCMU/Doc/library/mmap.rst

    Unix and Windows.

-   *offset* may be specified as a non-negative integer offset. mmap references will be relative to the offset from the beginning of the file. *offset* defaults to 0.  *offset* must be a multiple of the :const:`ALLOCATIONGRANULARITY`.
+   *offset* may be specified as a non-negative integer offset. mmap references will be relative to the offset kutoka the beginning of the file. *offset* defaults to 0.  *offset* must be a multiple of the :const:`ALLOCATIONGRANULARITY`.

    .. audit-event:: mmap.__new__ fileno,length,access,offset mmap.mmap